Best Crypto Cards in Israel (2026)

 Where Cards Work in Israel

-Contactless Visa/Mastercard acceptance is near-universal in central Israel.
+Contactless Visa/Mastercard acceptance is strong in central Israel.
 Tel Aviv, Jerusalem, Haifa, and Herzliya have excellent coverage: supermarkets (Shufersal Deal, Rami Levy, Yochananof, Victory), malls (Azrieli Center, Dizengoff Center, Grand Canyon Haifa, Malha Mall Jerusalem), restaurants, cafes, and pharmacies (Super-Pharm).
 Bit (Bank Hapoalim's payment app) dominates peer-to-peer payments but does not accept crypto cards.

 Apple Pay and Google Pay work at most NFC-enabled terminals.
 The shuk vendors in Carmel Market (Tel Aviv) and Machane Yehuda (Jerusalem) still largely prefer cash.